AgoraIO-Community/Custom-Conversational-AI-Agent-Deployer/aws/README.md

 ## Security Notes

-- Remember to add your SSH keys to the droplet configurations
+- All components run within a dedicated VPC
+- Private subnets used for agent instances and Redis
+- Redis encryption enabled both at rest and in transit
+- Security groups implement principle of least privilege
+- IAM roles configured with minimal required permissions
-- All sensitive information should be stored as Pulumi secrets
+- All sensitive configuration stored as Pulumi secrets
-- The VPC isolates the infrastructure components
-- Firewall rules are configured for minimum required access
+- Authentication required for Redis access
+- Proxy router controls access to backend services

 ## Contributing